 All assignments are due as assigned.
-Any assigned work not turned in on time will be given a 0.
+Any assigned work not turned in on time can be given a 0.
 Special circumstances will be handled by the teacher and administration.
+Students will be kept in at lunch Tuesday - Thursday to complete late and/or missing work.
+This does not apply to excused absences.

-EXTRA-CURRICULAR ELIGIBILITY (Also see Athletic Handbook.)
+EXTRA-CURRICULAR ELIGIBILITY (Also see Athletic Handbook)